LRharlekin/fs17-frontend/README.md

 Additional features:

-- context API to switch theme
+- Use Context API to switch theme
-- use pagination when fetching/displaying all the products
+- Use pagination when fetching/displaying all the products
-- implement performance optimization where applicable
+- Implement performance optimization where applicable

-### Grading (1-5)
+## Grading (1-5)

 1: Late submission or not complete basic requirements